 Dimensions: 16" x 8" from the outside edge of flanges with a clear opening.

-Provide a 1-1/2” thick shelf to accommodate recessed cash tray.
-Cshelf shall be full width of window, 18" deep, centered under the glazing and covered with [black high-pressure laminate] [Stainless steel 18 gauge #4 finish].
+Provide a 1-1/2” thick counter to accommodate recessed cash tray.
+Counter shall be full width of window, 18" deep, centered under the glazing and covered with [black high-pressure laminate] [Stainless steel 18 gauge #4 finish].

 PART 3 - EXECUTION